Yosemite1/100-days-of-code/log.md

 **Thoughts** : I ran into a problem trying to make a navbar but the problem got fixed.
 I can't figure out how to change navbar text color.

 **Link(s) to work** https://codepen.io/yosemite/pen/xgXMBP

+### Day 19: January 27, 2017
+**Today's Progress**: Worked on website.
+Navbar is pretty much finished.
+Working on first part of webpage.
+**Thoughts** : Encountered some problems with h2 element but found out that the navbar was covering it.

+**Link(s) to work** https://codepen.io/yosemite/pen/xgXMBP